Connections on non-abelian Gerbes and their Holonomy: Foundations of the Transport Functor Formalism

-Condition (1) assures that we have defined an equivalence relation on $BX$, and condition (2) asserts that two thin homotopy equivalent bigons $\Sigma:\gamma_0 \Rightarrow \gamma_1$ and $\Sigma':\gamma_0' \Rightarrow \gamma_1'$ start and end on thin homotopy equivalent paths $\gamma_0 \sim \gamma_0'$ and $\gamma_1 \sim \gamma_1'$.
+\item[(3)] the differential of $h$ has at most rank 2. \end{enumerate} Condition (1) assures that we have defined an equivalence relation on $BX$, and condition (2) asserts that two thin homotopy equivalent bigons $\Sigma:\gamma_0 \Rightarrow \gamma_1$ and $\Sigma'\maps\gamma_0' \Rightarrow \gamma_1'$ start and end on thin homotopy equivalent paths $\gamma_0 \sim \gamma_0'$ and $\gamma_1 \sim \gamma_1'$.
 We denote the set of equivalence classes by $B^2X$.
-The compositions $\circ$ and $\bullet$ between bigons induce a well-defined composition on $B^2X$.
-The \emph{path 2-groupoid $\mathcal{P}_2(X)$} is now the 2-category whose set of objects is $X$, whose set of 1-morphisms is $P^1X$ and whose set of 2-morphisms is $B^2X$, see \cite{schreiber5} for a more detailed discussion.
+The two compositions $\circ$ and $\bullet$ between bigons induce a well-defined composition on $B^2X$.
+The \emph{path 2-groupoid $\mathcal{P}_2(X)$} is the 2-category whose set of objects is $X$, whose set of 1-morphisms is $P^1X$ and whose set of 2-morphisms is $B^2X$.
 The path 2-groupoid is strict and all 1-morphisms are strictly invertible.

-If we drop condition (3) from Definition \ref{def1} we still have a strict 2-groupoid, which is denoted by $\Pi_2(X)$ and is called the fundamental 2-groupoid of $X$.
-The projection defines a strict 2-functor $\mathcal{P}_2(X) \to \Pi_2(X)$.
+We refer the reader to \cite[Section 2.1]{schreiber5} for a detailed discussion.